cyao48/ECE_4180_Final_Project/README.md

 2. Add the ability to play wav sound files and/or video files.
 3. Add more interactions with humans, such as hand-following, or response to hand waves.
 4. Add cliff detection sensors.
-5. Add a gyroscop to sense whether or not it has been picked up, and respond to it.
+5. Add a gyroscope to sense whether or not it has been picked up, and respond to it.

 ## References